xieweiAlex/English_Learning/words-review.md

 Thus, in the case of the United States, the trade deficit and global reserve currency status are **inexorably** linked. -
 One of the reasons why **optics** around the trade balance are so confusing is that if it’s phrased directly, then addressing it is unlikely to be popular. -

 ## words-Apr-25.md ##
 words/2025/words-Apr-25.md
-My only **gripe** about the hotel was the food. -
 Investors realise Trump’s pause was not the **salvation** it appeared. -
 I don’t think Xi is ready at this point to compromise simply because he thinks China has the advantage, and that Trump’s **feckless** “Liberation Day” tariffs will ultimately **hasten** what he sees as an American decline already underway. -
-Ahead of anticipated talks, China is **corralling** allies and pressuring trade partners not to make a separate peace with Trump. -
-Talented maths students were put into special schools and given **reprieves** from mandatory annual countryside labour. -
 Fees and **interdictions** by law enforcement reduce the overall take, but North Korea can expect to receive “definitely 80%, maybe 90%” of the funds it steals. -
 Congress is **inert**, but a **deft** Supreme Court might contain him. -
-So my salary does not **commensurate** with my effort. -
 The minister preached a **sermon** on the **parable** of the lost sheep. -
 He pushed the church left during his tenure, often to the **dismay** of traditionalist believers. -
 He had attempted to **abduct** the three boys. -